 - Chief bottle washer (just kidding)

 For larger projects, project managers must find ways to complete project tasks through others.
-They must not fall into the trap of doing everything themselves.
+They must not fall into the trap of doing everything themselves, especially things one is not skilled in.
 Wise project managers recruit team members with the necessary skills and talents.

 Notice how these skills directly relate to the top reasons for failed or challenged projects: